jsaelhof/movie-picker/README.md

 UI TODO:

+- Move db name and buttons into a subheader under the title bar.
+DB on the left, buttons on the right.
+- Make DB name a combobox and allow switching
 - Pick should not filter the list.
 Pop it up in a modal or insert a section under the button.
 Use a short animation of random selections before showing the choice.
 - Restrict pick to a certain genre.
 - No source.
 Is there a way to search Netflix/Prime/Disney?